 In 2020, we added 49 new products to our catalog, and 10 of them are part of our eco-friendly product collection.
-Our most recent additions are the Organic Cotton T-shirt, the Eco Hoodie, the Organic Ribbed Beanie, as well as the Biodegradable iPhone Case.
+Our most recent additions are the Organic Cotton T-shirt, the Eco Hoodie, and the Organic Ribbed Beanie.
 The hoodie and the beanie, as well as the Recycled T-Shirt we launched last year, are already among our most popular products.

 Right now we offer 14 eco-friendly products, and we plan to add more in the years to come.
 In 2021, we have our eye on adding 20 new eco-friendly products to the Printful product catalog.

 Introducing new products to our catalog takes time: from a few weeks to several months.
 We don’t just pick the trendiest products out there.
 Adding a new product means doing research, testing the product, and checking where it’s available.
 It also requires our team to look into new production techniques or adjust the existing ones.
 If it’s a completely new product, we ask our teammates to test the products themselves to ensure the product is up to par with our quality standards.